Copyright (c) 2007 THE THRASH METAL GUIDE

 ZERO TOLERANCE (SWEDEN)

 Based on the "End of Aeons" EP, this band pull out a heavier brand of the modern thrash with rough death metal vocals.
 The guys hammer pretty heavy, doom-laden riffs which are not very far from Mindrot, maybe a tad more melodic, except for the aggressive headbanging mechanical riffs on the closing "The Machinery".
-There is also a suitable quasi-industrial atmopshere floating around, thanks to the distorted, robotic guitar sound.
+There's also a suitable quasi-industrial atmosphere "floating" around thanks to the distorted, robotic guitar sound.

 Prime Time Mind Surgery EP, 2006